prainar/peer/13-job-board/README.md

    - Test the job board with multiple jobs, no jobs, and error scenarios
    - Ensure the UI updates correctly based on API responses

-## 🧪 Bonus Challenge

-- Add an extra improvement, such as:
-  - Enhanced styling for job cards
-  - Pagination or infinite scroll for job listings
-  - Improved UX flow (e.g., loading spinners, skeleton loaders)
-- Document your improvement at the end of this README

 ## ✅ Deliverable

 A working job board module with a clean UI and functional backend, pushed to GitHub in the `/final` folder.